Hymenopteran/MostLikelyToQuit/README.md

 # Most Likely To Quit: Three Machine Language Approaches

 This project is based on a hypothetical dataset on HR Employee attrition and performance.
-It has various data describing employee characteristics.
-Machine Learning can help to understand and determine how these factors relate to workforce attrition.
+It has various data describing employee characteristics like age, marital status, time employed, position, etc. Machine Learning can help to understand and determine how these factors relate to workforce attrition.

 This project shows that data analytics can be of use to HR personnel in identifing which employees are most likely to quit.
 This information can be passed on to business unit managers to interdict and address the issues affecting employee satisfaction.
 Additionally, senior management can use the anonymized results to examine if there are systemic issues – e.g., an over-reliance on overtime to complete projects, possible lack of mentorship for recent hires, inadequate compensation for sales staff– that can be addressed with changes in organizational philosophy or programs.